OrangeTide/fant68k/README.md

   * MIDI in/out
   * Ethernet (NE2000 or AMD LANCE.
 BIOS exposes as a packet driver)

+## Building & Installation ##

+To build with NULL display and headless output: make

+To build with SDL display:
+  make USE_SDL=1

+It is recommended you start from a clean build if you alter the configuration.

+### Requirements ###

+pkg-config is used by Makefile to setup options when building with SDL2.

 ## Supported Operating Systems ##

 ### CP/M-68K ###